MxSchatz/GS-Mech_Automation/README.md

 Future Scripts:
 + Final Mech with spreads
++ Create swatches from unnamed used colors in the document

 Mech_Export_Singles.jsx Quirks:
 + rulers must be on inches for crops and bleeds to export